ManimCommunity/manim/docs/source/installation/win.rst

 And then you can skip all the other steps and move to installing :ref:`latex-installation`.
-Please see :doc:`troubleshooting` section for details about OSError.
+Please see the :doc:`troubleshooting` section for details about OSError.

 FFmpeg installation
 -------------------